-For additional disclosure on Environmental and Other Matters refer to the Corporation's Annual Information Form for the years ended December 31, 2019 and December 31, 2018, the prospectus dated June 30, 2011, the short form prospectus dated March 8, 2012 and the final shelf prospectus dated April 4, 2019, respectively.
-The Corporation is, and in the future will continue to be, subject to federal, state and local statutes, rules and regulations related to environmental protection, site access and construction activities, among others.
+For additional disclosure on Environmental and Other Matters refer to the Corporation's Annual Information Form for the years ended December 31, 2020 and December 31, 2019, and the final base shelf prospectus dated April 1, 2021.

+The Corporation is, and will continue to be, subject to federal, state and local statutes, rules and regulations related to environmental protection, site access and construction activities, among others.
 The environmental effects, if any, of current and future activities will be monitored and, where appropriate, mitigated, reclaimed and restored by the Corporation's subsidiaries.

 A number of environmental studies and regulatory investigations in the District identified numerous areas of potential environmental degradation related to past mining.
-In the past, regulatory actions under CERCLA, the Resource Conservation and Recovery Act ("RCRA") and state law have been taken by the U.S. Environmental Protection Agency ("EPA"), the USFS and the IDEQ against historic mining operators.
+In the past, regulatory actions under the Comprehensive Environmental Response, Compensation, and Liability Act ("CERCLA"), the Resource Conservation and Recovery Act ("RCRA") and state law have been taken by the U.S. Environmental Protection Agency ("EPA"), the USFS and the IDEQ against historic mining operators.